StrikeCast

 Thunderstorm season near Tucson

-Tucson sits in Arizona, which averages about 40 thunderstorm days a year — roughly 1.6× the US average of 25.
+Lightning near Tucson follows Arizona's pattern of about 40 thunderstorm days a year, roughly 1.6× the national average of 25.
 Lightning near Tucson is most frequent July–September.

 State-level NOAA climatology; a city-specific thunderstorm-day normal isn’t published for every station.